Overview & general information

 Environmental Considerations- please review before purchasing

-Before purchase, consider known environmental issues that may effect the performance and varies from site to site, in rare cases some may be unique to a given site and therefore may not be suitable for an installation (ie radio or telemetry clashing) and so will not be discussed here, rather the scope concerns those found commonly and to all or some extent predictable & generally resolvable.
-It’s important to note that any system deployed outdoors whether from hobby stores to military-grade equipment are subject to environmental challenges unlike indoor systems where a stable and predictable environment exists.
-So it’s to be expected a small percentage of irrelevant alarms may occur but always as result of the beam being broken according to the set parameters.
-The incidence of irrelevant night time triggers from the Parabeam system is less than .2% making it one of the most trusted systems on the general market today for nighttime use.
-Given that environmental factors may be beyond reasonable control, please read the most common types of environment issues encountered, generally daytime irrelevant triggers are outweighed by the security benefits the beams offer:
+Before purchase, consider known environmental issues that may effect the performance of the system, some sites present unique issues and therefore may not be suitable for an installation (ie radio or telemetry clashing) and so will not be discussed here, rather the scope concerns those commonly encountered and are to some extent quite predictable & generally manageable.
+It’s important to note that any system deployed outdoors whether from retail stores to military-grade equipment are subject to environmental challenges unlike indoor systems where a stable and predictable environment exists.
+So it’s to be expected a small percentage of irrelevant or nuisance alarms may occur but always as result of the beam being broken according to it’s design parameters.
+The incidence of irrelevant night time triggers from the Parabeam are extremely low making it a highly trusted systems on the general local market today for nighttime use.
+Given that environmental factors may be beyond reasonable control, please read the most common types of environment issues encountered, and generally occasional daytime nuisance triggers are outweighed by the security benefits the beams offer:

 - Sun Strike- low and intense sunlight entering the receiver, this can simulate a beam-break, it is characterised by a series of alerts occurring within a short time frame at the same time each day for up to a month and usually only for one or two periods in the year.